-Some of us are afraid of labeling our kids (or ourselves) about having ADHD, but unless you talk about ADHD with your child, he may begin to label himself with words such as “dumb,” “incapable,” or “broken.”
-Many don’t like talking about their ADHD, feel defensive and experience shame, but anyone who understands how their ADHD affects their life is better equipped to manage, advocate and embrace its challenges to maximize their strengths.
+Some of us are afraid of labeling our kids (or ourselves) about having ADHD, but unless you talk about ADHD with your child, they may begin to label themselves with words such as “dumb,” “incapable,” or “broken.”
+Many don’t like talking about their ADHD, feel defensive and experience shame.
+At the same time, when you understand how ADHD affects your life, you are more equipped to manage, advocate, and embrace the challenges you face so you can maximize your strengths.

-Although parents often feel overwhelmed and worried when they find out their kids have ADHD, when we give our kids with ADHD a name for what they are struggling with, they often feel a sense of relief.
+Although parents often feel overwhelmed and worried when they find out their kids have ADHD, when we give our kids with ADHD a name for what they are struggling with, their kids tend to feel a sense of relief.
 They come to understand that there’s a community of children (and adults) who struggle and thrive with ADHD.
 This restores their self-esteem and confidence that they can succeed.

 How Can We Talk to Our Kids about ADHD?